Check your home to school distance

 Find out how home to school distance is measured and check the distance from your home to schools

 If more children apply than there are places available at a school, home to school distance is used to decide which children get offered a place first.

 Home to school distance is the shortest route from your child’s main home address to the nearest gate of a school.

-Main address is usually where your child benefit is paid and where the child is registered with a doctor.
+Main address is usually where your child is registered with a doctor.

 How the distance is calculated